slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"But how can you live and have no story to tell?"
 -- Fyodor Dostoyevsky*

 You can choose courage or you can choose comfort, but you can’t choose both.
-Take risk.
-You’ll never get what you want in life without it.
+You’ll never get what you want in life without risk.
 Risk over safety is the way to pull forward.

 If you act average, you’re going to be average.
 To outperform, you must be different and correct.

 Hints:

+- This isn’t a success strategy.
+This is a WELL-BEING strategy.
 - Risk looks different for everyone.
 - The risk of not changing is often greater than the risk of changing.
 - Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.